agamemnus/smoke-pure.js/readme.md

  smoke.zindex           = 10000         // Z-index of the smoke DOM object.
 This should be a high number. smoke.reverse_buttons  = false         // If false, the "Ok" button appears before (left of) the "Cancel" button.
-If true, the "Cancel" button appears before the "Ok" button. smoke.autofocus        = true          // If true, the input is automatically focused when the smoke DOM object is created. smoke.autoexit         = true          // If true, clicking outside the smoke dialog (but inside the dialog_wrapper) closes/detaches the smoke DOM object and runs the callback with a parameter of (false, evt). smoke.custom_css       = {}            // Custom classes for each object in the structure.
+If true, the "Cancel" button appears before the "Ok" button. smoke.autofocus        = true          // If true, the input is automatically focused when the smoke DOM object is created. smoke.autoexit         = true          // If true, clicking outside the smoke dialog (but inside the dialog_wrapper) detaches the smoke DOM object, cleans up event listeners, and runs the callback with a parameter of (false, evt). smoke.autoclose        = true          // If true, clicking any regular button that would normally close a dialog (.e.g.: "ok", "cancel") actually closes the dialog (detaches it / cleans up listeners).
+Otherwise, "dialog.close()" must be run manually. smoke.custom_css       = {}            // Custom classes for each object in the structure.
 E.G.: smoke.custom_css = {"button.ok": "my_ok_button_style"} or smoke.custom_css = {"buttons.ok": ["my_ok_button_style1", "my_ok_button_style2"]}
  smoke.css_prefix       = "smoke"       // The CSS prefix for the classes used in the .build function. smoke.value            = undefined     // The initial value to set the prompt input text to.